accelerated-text/awesome-nlg/README.md

 - [aitextgen](https://github.com/minimaxir/aitextgen) - A robust Python tool for text-based AI training and generation using GPT-2.
 - [graph-2-text](https://github.com/diegma/graph-2-text) - Graph to sequence implemented in Pytorch combining Graph convolutional networks and opennmt-py.
 - [Image Caption Generator](https://github.com/neural-nuts/image-caption-generator) - A Neural Network based generative model for captioning images using Tensorflow.
+- [PaperRobot: Incremental Draft Generation of Scientific Ideas](https://github.com/EagleW/PaperRobot) - We present a PaperRobot who performs as an automatic research assistant.
 - [PPLM](https://github.com/uber-research/PPLM) - Plug and Play Language Model implementation.
 Allows to steer topic and attributes of GPT-2 models.
+- [Question Generation using hugstransformers](https://github.com/patil-suraj/question_generation) - Question generation is the task of automatically generating questions from a text paragraph.
 - [Texar](https://github.com/asyml/texar) - Texar is a toolkit aiming to support a broad set of machine learning, especially natural language processing and text generation tasks.
 - [textgenrnn](https://github.com/minimaxir/textgenrnn) - Easily train your own text-generating neural network of any size and complexity on any text dataset with a few lines of code.
 - [This Word Does Not Exist](https://github.com/turtlesoupy/this-word-does-not-exist) - This is a project allows people to train a variant of GPT-2 that makes up words, definitions and examples from scratch.